Are Indiana Records Public?

 Confidential List of Names and Addresses

 Under IC 4-22-2, record custodians in Indiana may restrict disclosing a list of names and addresses to any record seeker for political purposes.
 In addition to this, agencies also prohibit commercial entities from using the indexes and addresses for commercial purposes.
-Under the section, the following lists are restricted political use or commercial purposes:
+Under the section, the following lists are restricted to political use or commercial purposes:

 - The list and addresses of employees in a public agency;